Confusing Navigation

 Multiple driver profiles required better organization and faster switching to prevent frustration and setup time.

-Luxury users expect seamless continuity between in-vehicle systems and companion mobile apps.
+Luxury users expect consistent continuity between in-vehicle systems and companion mobile apps.

 Daily drivers who prioritize efficiency and safety